Getty Images; AP; Melissa Herwitt / E! Illustration

 "I don't think Sonja Henie was a political person in any way, shape, or form," Dick Button told Vanity Fair in 2014.
 "She was an opportunist...
 I don't think she could have cared less who Hitler was, except for whatever power he had and what it would do for her career."

 The 1940 and 1944 Winter Olympics—to be hosted by Japan and Italy, respectively—were canceled due to World War II.
-After the 1936 Olympics, Henie retired from skating and set her sights on Hollywood, marrying an American and becoming a naturalized citizen in 1940.
+After the 1936 Olympics, Henie retired from skating and set her sights on Hollywood, marrying an American (her first of three husbands) and becoming a naturalized citizen in 1940.
 She ultimately supported U.S. war efforts, but it didn't escape notice that she didn't donate to the Norwegian resistance until after Pearl Harbor.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?